CkhGueye/ReactMarkdownPreviewer/README.md

 # ReactMarkdownPreviewer
-In this React project you can render markdown as HTML when inputting in the editor area. \
+In this React project you can render markdown to HTML when inputted into the editor area. \
 It can also interprets multiline code, table, and line break as well.

 [Live View](https://ckhgueye.github.io/ReactMarkdownPreviewer/)